+Filed by the Registrant $\boxtimes$

+Filed by a Party other than the Registrant $\Box$

+Check the appropriate box:

+Preliminary Proxy Statement

+Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+☑ Definitive Proxy Statement□ Definitive Additional Mater

+□ Definitive Additional Materials□ Soliciting Material Pursuant to §240.14a-12

+Koss Corporation

+(Name of Registrant as Specified In Its Charter)

+Not Applicable

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+$\boxtimes$ No fee required. $\Box$ Fee computed or

-Filed by the Reg gistrant 🗵 Filed by a Party other than the e Registrant □ Check the appro □ □ □ □ □ □ □ □ □ □ □ □ □ □ □ □ □ □ Prelimina Confider Definitive Definitive ary Proxy Statement Itial, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Proxy Statement Additional Materials Material Pursuant to §240.14a-12 Koss Corporation (Name of Registrant as Specified In Its Charter) Not Applicable (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Fili ⊠ □ No fee re Fee comp t the appropriate box): quired. puted on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Set forth the a mount on whi ch the filing fee is calculated and state how it was determined.
-Check bo fee was p filing. previously with preliminary materials. x if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting aid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: 1 minutes, visconom solil
+Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

+- (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction:

+(5) Total fee paid:

+\ Set forth the amount on which the filing fee is calculated and state how it was determined.

+Fee paid previously with preliminary materials.

+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

+- (1) Amount Previously Paid:

+- (2) Form, Schedule or Registration Statement No.:

+- (3) Filing Party:

+- (4) Date Filed:

-KOSS CORPORATION 4129 NORTH PORT WASHINGTON AVENUE Milwaukee, Wisconsin 53212
+KOSS CORPORATION 4129 NORTH PORT WASHINGTON AVENUE Milwaukee, Wisconsin 53212 to be held on

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS to be held on
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS

-October 14, 2020
+October 13, 2021

-The Annual Meeting of Shareholders of Koss Corporation ("Koss" or the "Company") will be held on Wednesday, October 14, 2020, at 8:00 a.m.
+The Annual Meeting of Shareholders of Koss Corporation ("Koss" or the "Company") will be held on Wednesday, October 13, 2021, at 8:00 a.m.
 Central Time.
-Due to public health concerns arising from the COVID-19 pandemic, the Annual Meeting will be a completely virtual meeting of stockholders.
-You can attend the Annual Meeting by visiting www.virtualshareholdermeeting.com/KOSS2020, where you will be able to listen to the meeting live, submit questions and vote online.
+You can attend the Annual Meeting by visiting www.virtualshareholdermeeting.com/KOSS2021, where you will be able to listen to the meeting live, submit questions and vote online.
 You are cordially invited to attend.
 The Annual Meeting is being held for the following purposes:

-- 1. to elect five (5) directors from among the nominees described in the Proxy Statement accompanying this notice; - 2. to approve, on a non-binding advisory basis, compensation paid to our Named Executive Officers; - 3. to conduct an advisory vote on the frequency of future advisory votes to approve the compensation paid to our Named Executive Officers; - 4. to ratify the appointment of WIPFLI LLP as the independent registered public accounting firm of the Company for the fiscal year ending June 30, 2021; and - 5. to transact such other business as may properly be brought before the annual meeting.
+1. to elect five (5) directors from among the nominees described in the Proxy Statement accompanying this notice;

+2. to approve, on a non-binding advisory basis, compensation paid to our Named Executive Officers;

+3. to conduct an advisory vote on the frequency of future advisory votes to approve the compensation paid to our Named Executive Officers;

+4. to ratify the appointment of WIPFLI as the independent registered public accounting firm of the Company for the fiscal year ending June 30, 2022; and

+5. to transact such other business as may properly be brought before the annual meeting.

-Only stockholders of record at the close of business on August 17, 2020, will be entitled to notice of and to vote at the annual meeting.
+Only stockholders of record at the close of business on August 16, 2021, will be entitled to notice of and to vote at the annual meeting.
 Information regarding the matters to be considered and voted upon at the annual meeting is set forth in the Proxy Statement accompanying this notice.